 Treat your dentures properly.
 When handling them, put them in a folded towel to prevent them from breaking if they drop accidentally.
 If you don't wear them, allow them to be soaked in a denture cleaning solution or cool water to keep them from drying out.

 Additionally, if your dentures have metal attachments, be more careful of the cleaning solutions used.
-The reason behind this is because the answers may cause the metal to stain.
+The reason behind this is that the chemicals may cause the metal to stain.